 In fact, a lot of people wear panty liners with their cups too.

-If you don’t feel comfortable inserting anything you should check out Luna Pads.
-They have a huge selection of pads, panty liners, and my personal favorites - PERIOD PANTIES.
-They’re magic.
-Magic, I tell you.
+If you don’t feel comfortable inserting anything, you should check out Luna Pads.
+They have a huge selection of panty liners and cloth pads for periods.

-It’s organic cotton underwear, honestly, some of the most comfortable underwear I’ve ever worn.
-They have multiple layers of 100% cotton fleece stitched into the lining of the crotch making them super absorbent.
+Luna Pads also offers organic cotton underwear which is very comfy.
+They use multiple layers of 100% cotton fleece stitched into the lining of the crotch, making them super absorbent.

 These are great for light days and spotting.
 But, for heavier days, you can add an insert into the underwear.
 This is a game-changer, and not just because I really like multifunctionality.
-This unique two-part system makes it so much easier if you have a long day ahead of you.
+This unique two-part system makes these the best period panties!
+It’s so much easier if you have a long day ahead of you.
 You don’t have to switch out the entire thing, just the insert.
 It’s really adaptable no matter your flow.